goldmont/ROMInstaller/README.md

 Trial mode is another special mode that allows the developer to safely test the App on every device, no matter if it is compatible or not.
 It was created to allow the developer to test the App on multiple devices without the need to update the compatibility list.

 # How to add device to compatibility list?
-To add a device to the compatibility list, open the **_Utils_** class, enter the device model on the list in quotation marks and separate from each other with a comma.
+To add a device to the compatibility list, open the **_Control Center_** class, enter the device model on the list in quotation marks and separate from each other with a comma.

 **Example:** <dl />
 ```java